 If a student is dismissed from school for failing to make overall Satisfactory Academic Progress (SAP) but has a block GPA over 2.0, they may appeal the decision by submitting an Appeal Letter to the Academic Review Committee.
 The appeal must describe the extenuating circumstances that caused the student to be unable to make Satisfactory Academic Progress and must be accompanied by documentation of the circumstances.
 Such circumstances are limited to the death of a close relative, illness, injury, or other special circumstances.
-The appeal must also describe what will change in the student's situation and explain how the student will be able to make Satisfactory Academic

-Progress if allowed to continue in the program.
+The appeal must also describe what will change in the student's situation and explain how the student will be able to make Satisfactory Academic Progress if allowed to continue in the program.
 The appeal must be submitted within five (5) calendar days of receiving notification of the SAP violation.

 The Academic Review Committee will act upon the student's appeal within five (5) school days of the filing of the appeal.
 Students are encouraged to continue attending class(es) until the appeal decision has been rendered.
-If the appeal is successful, the student will remain on Academic Probation and be placed on FA Probation and will be required to agree to and sign an academic improvement plan-a plan which states what the student will do which will enable him or her to regain SAP, if possible, by the next evaluation point.
+If the appeal is successful, the student will remain on Academic Probation and be placed on FA Probation and will be required to agree to and sign an academic improvement plan-a plan that states specific steps to be taken that will enable the student to to regain SAP by the next evaluation point, if possible.